EchoONE: Segmenting Multiple echocardiography Planes in One Model: Experiments and analysis

 \subsubsection{Internal evaluation}

-\textbf{Robustness to multiple planes:} We first shown the results for internal evaluation in Table~\ref{tab:all_result} in an plane-wise manner to better evaluate the robustness of these methods for MPS problem.
+\textbf{Robustness to multiple planes:} We first show the results for internal evaluation in Table~\ref{tab:all_result} in an plane-wise manner to better evaluate the robustness of these methods for MPS problem.
 For each plane, the results from the five internal datasets are averaged.
 Among the four traditional models, U-Net, SwinUNet, and H2Former generally perform better on our dataset compared to most of the SAM-based models, with the exception of SAMUS, which is specifically designed for ultrasound image segmentation.
 The rest SAM-based methods, although retrained using the same data, only achieve reasonable good performance, and show clear lower performance than EchoONE for all the planes.
-It's worth to note that EchoONE performs significantly better than all competitors for the PSAX plane, which may be attributed to the uniform design of the semantice-aware PC-Mask for dense prompt.
+It's worth to note that EchoONE performs significantly better than all competitors for the PSAX plane, which may be attributed to the uniform design of the semantic-aware PC-Mask for dense prompt.

 \textbf{Robustness across different structures:} Figure \ref{fig:latar} presents a more detailed Dice (\%) score for each cardiac structure (LV, LA, MYO) of different planes.
-It can been drawn that our method consistently achieves higher Dice score than all the competitors for all these cardiac structures.
+It can be drawn that our method consistently achieves a higher Dice score than all competitors for all these cardiac structures.

 \textbf{Robustness across datasets:} We also display the dataset-wise results in Table~\ref{tab:ABCD} for A, B, C, D, and Figure~\ref{fig:camus-2ch-4ch} for CAMUS.
 Average is taken across planes of each dataset.
-The proposed EchoONE outperforms all the competitors in all five internal datasets.
+The proposed EchoONE outperforms all competitors in all five internal datasets.